-- Scenario 1 Single species TAC advice, but under the assumption that the catch prospects of sole alone determine the fleet behaviour in respect of both species.
+- Scenario 0 Single species TAC advice, with sole and plaice in the North Sea managed independently of each other and no fishery interaction assumed.
+The scenario was investigated to provide a baseline for contrasting the other scenarios and to test the sensitivities of assumptions other than through interaction in the fishery.
+Because the scenario was considered unrealistic, economics were left out completely. - Scenario 1 Single species TAC advice (as above), but under the assumption that the catch prospects of sole alone determine the fleet behaviour in respect of both species.
 This scenario roughly reflects what is presumed to be the present situation.
 Sole and plaice are managed independently by single species TACs.
-However, it is assumed that the fishery ignores the plaice TAC, and continues fishing until the sole TAC is taken (sole being the most valuable species by a factor 4 to 5 per kg), resulting in under- or over-exploitation of the plaice TAC.
+However, it is assumed that the fishery ignores the plaice TAC, and continues fishing until the sole TAC is taken (sole being the most valuable species by a factor 4 to 5 per kg).
+In other words, exploitation of sole determines the behaviour of the whole fleet, resulting in under- or over-exploitation of the plaice TAC.
 Over-quota catch of plaice is not landed, and therefore not accounted for in the assessment, leading to a discrepancy between the "true" catch and the observed catch. - Scenario 2 Effort advice and management, such that the lowest effort required by any of the two species is selected.
 The TACs and corresponding annual fleet efforts are estimated for each species and the lowest effort is chosen. - Scenario 3 Multi-species TAC advice and management.
 The TACs for sole and plaice are summed.

-To rank the management strategies, the following evaluation criteria were used:
+To rank the management strategies, the following evaluation criteria were used (scenarios 1, 2 and 3 only):

-- ecology: - frequency of SSB falling below B{lim} in the course of the simulation period for each stock; - $\circ~$ frequency of SSB falling below $B{\mbox{\tiny pa}}$ in the course of the simulation period for each stock; - \circ frequency of F exceeding F{pa} in the course of the simulation period for each stock; - average total catch over the whole simulation period; - variability in catch between consecutive years; - economy: - o short term net revenues (average over the first three years of simulation); - o long term net revenues (average over the last three years of simulation); - o total net revenues over the whole simulation period; - o variability in net revenues between consecutive years; - management: - variability in the measure imposed (single species TACs, allowable effort, or multispecies TAC respectively), between consecutive years.
+- ecology: - frequency of SSB falling below B{lim} in the course of the simulation period for each stock; - $\circ~$ frequency of SSB falling below $B{\mbox{\tiny pa}}$ in the course of the simulation period for each stock; - \circ frequency of F exceeding F{pa} in the course of the simulation period for each stock; - o average total catch over the whole simulation period; - o variability in catch between consecutive years; - economy: - o short term net revenues (average over the first three years of simulation); - long term net revenues (average over the last three years of simulation); - o total net revenues over the whole simulation period; - o variability in net revenues between consecutive years; - management: - variability in the measure imposed (single species TACs, allowable effort, or multispecies TAC respectively), between consecutive years.